DuckThom/code-wookies/README.md

 # Code wookies

-Code snippets of small scripts and unfinished projects
+Config files and code snippets of small scripts and unfinished projects